 After a few days, your Papitese should catch on and perform the trick on the first command to get the trick.
 Some tricks can be performed without treats once in the habit of performing on command.
-It’s important not to overdo it, especially if your pet is having difficulty with a certain trick because it will give the dog the impression it’s not pleasing you.
+It’s important not to overdo it, especially if your pet is having difficulty with a certain trick, because it will give the dog the impression that it’s not pleasing you.

 The Papitese has dense fur but requires surprisingly little grooming.
 Daily brushing to remove loose hair and dirt should be adequate for most owners.
 The occasional nail clipping and hair cut is also recommended along with tooth brushing to promote healthy teeth and gums.